everoute/everoute/README.md

 service enhancement etc.
 * Some function enhancement and performance improvement of the control plane and data plane.
+* Service Function Chain: to support integrated with 3rd party services such as AV, IPS, IDS etc.

 ## License

-Everoute is licensed under the [Apache License, version 2.0]
+Everoute is licensed under the [Apache License, version 2.0](LICENSE)